February Half term: 8 places you can fly to from Belfast that are hot in February

 You can fly to Alicante, Spain, with EasyJet, Jet2, TUI or Ryanair from Belfast International Airport.

-Orlando, Florida is the ideal destination for families wanting to enjoy some winter sun and take in the sights of Walt Disney World® Resort.

-Walt Disney World is celebrating its 50th anniversary this year and has lots of celebrations and events lined up for your little ones.
+Featuring stunning beaches, beautiful architecture and the relaxing vibe of the Algarve, Faro is the ideal choice this February.

-You can expect highs of 24°C, which make it ideal for exploring the parks.
+You can expect highs of 17°C, ideal for exploring and relaxing by the pool.

 More from the News Letter: